MPDS-WS23-CWS/KubernetesScheduler/README.md

+# Enhancing Scientific Workflow Efficiency through Runtime-Aware Scheduling

+In this repository, you will find an extension of the Common Workflow Scheduler, developed for Master Project Distributed Systems at TU-Berlin.

+**Disclaimer**
+The following instructions are based upon the original repository of the Common Workflow Scheduler for Kubernetes and still hold for running our extension.
+Please follow the steps described underneath.

-# Common Workflow Scheduler for Kubernetes
+# Common Workflow Scheduler for Kubernetes (original)
 [![DOI](https://zenodo.org/badge/596122315.svg)](https://zenodo.org/badge/latestdoi/596122315)

 In this repository, you will find the Common Workflow Scheduler for Kubernetes proposed in the paper "**How Workflow Engines Should Talk to Resource Managers: A Proposal for a Common Workflow Scheduling Interface**."